 Building up your credit is an important step toward total financial health.
-Whether your applying to increase your credit limit on a credit card or negotiating the interest rate on a new car or home loan, having a clean credit history will help you achieve your goals.
+Whether you're applying to increase your credit limit on a credit card or negotiating the interest rate on a new car or home loan, having a clean credit history will help you achieve your goals.
 When choosing a credit card, it’s important to customize to your lifestyle.
 Get credit card information to help you make the right decision.

 What are the different types of credit cards?